 You will find here Maryland law relating to auto tort claims:

-- Deadlines to File an Injury Claim for Injuries, PIP, and Claims Against Gov't Defendants
+- What Are the Deadlines to File an Injury Claim for Injuries, PIP, and Claims Against Government Defendants?

-- The Different Types of Traffic Collision Lawsuits
+- What Are the Different Types of Traffic Collision Lawsuits?

-- Defenses Insurance Companies Assert to Stop You
+- What Defenses Will the Insurance Companies Assert to Stop You?

 The primary exception is for minors.
 Children (those under the age of 18) have until they turn 21 to file a lawsuit.
 The deadline to file the lawsuit expires on the 21st birthday (before 2005, it expired the day before the 21st birthday).
 If the person was born on February 29 and the 21st birthday is not in a leap year, the deadline to sue is March 1.
 (Mason v.
 Board of Education of Baltimore County, 375 Md.
 504 (2003), overruled by Maryland Code, Article 1, 37.)
 Now, these deadlines all apply to standard accident cases.

-So many cases go up in flames because victims or their lawyers do not understand the intricacies of Maryland law.
+So many otherwise viable car accident lawsuits go up in flames because victims - or their lawyers - do not understand the intricacies of Maryland accident law.

 In a local government, tort claims act case, you can try to argue "good cause" for missing the notice deadline per Courts and Judicial Proceedings 5-304(d), but being a minor plaintiff does not constitute good cause.

-Maryland law requires a different type of notice in claims where the negligent driver is either uninsured or cannot be located.
+Maryland car accident law requires a different type of notice in claims where the negligent driver is either uninsured or cannot be located.
 These are claims made to the Maryland Automobile Insurance Fund (MAIF), through their Unsatisfied Claim and Judgment (UCJ) division.
-There is an 180-day notice requirement, with particular provisions and forms that must be filled out.
+There is a 180-day notice requirement, with particular provisions and forms that must be filled out.
 UCJ claims in Maryland have a cap of $30,000.

-This is the principle of agency, which means that one person (or corporation) is vicariously responsible for the actions of another.
-This usually applies to employees--if a truck driver gets into an accident, the victim will file a lawsuit against the driver for negligence, and against the trucking company for respondeat superior.
+Respondeat superior is the principle of agency, which means that one person (or corporation) is vicariously responsible for the actions of another.
+This usually applies to employees--if a truck driver gets into an accident, the victim will file a lawsuit against the driver for negligence and the trucking company for respondeat superior.
 In that scenario, the trucking company is responsible for all of the actions of the driver.

 Wrongful death and survival actions are subsets of negligence claims where the negligence caused a death.
 In most cases, both claims will be brought.
 Here are the differences:

 - Wrongful Death: brought on behalf of the beneficiaries--usually spouse, children, or parents.
-Eligible beneficiaries can claim non-economic damages, including their mental anguish, emotional pain, and suffering, loss of society, companionship, comfort, protection, marital care, paternal care, filial care, attention, advice, counsel, training, guidance or education.
+Eligible beneficiaries can claim non-economic damages, including their mental anguish, emotional pain, and suffering, loss of society, companionship, comfort, protection, marital care, paternal care, filial care, attention, advice, counsel, training, guidance, or education.
 Beneficiaries can also claim economic damages, including the future lifetime wages that were lost.
-These lawsuits must typically be filed within three years of the death though it can sometimes be extended where the cause of death was not reasonably known or knowable.
-Click here for more on wrongful death cases.
+Wrongful death lawsuits must typically be filed within three years of the death although they can sometimes be extended where the cause of death was not reasonably known or knowable.

-- Survivor Action: a survival action is brought by the estate, led by the personal representative of the estate.
-It cannot be brought in all cases, but applies when there was some injury, other than death, suffered by the victim.
-This includes medical expenses, pre-impact fright, and conscious pain and suffering between the accident and the death.
-Click here for more on survival actions.
+- Survival Action: a survival action is brought by the estate, led by the personal representative of the estate.
+This claim cannot be brought in all cases but applies when there was some injury, other than death, suffered by the victim.
+These damages include medical expenses, pre-impact fright, and conscious pain and suffering between the accident and the death.

 There are several types of defenses in personal injury cases.
 Here is a sampling of the major laws:Contributory Negligence